turnkeylinux-apps/canvas/README.rst

      they **ARE NOT** configured to install automatically.
 See `Canvas documentation`_ for upgrade instructions.

-   - Installed Redis Server from Stretch repos.
+   - Installed Redis Server from Buster repos.
    - Pre-configured to use PostgreSQL (recommended for production).
    - Includes Canvas automated jobs daemon initscript.
    - Includes Apache pre-configured with Passenger support, with SSL support out of the box (performance, security).
-   - Includes NodeJS and NPM required for compiling assets.
+   - Includes NodeJS, NPM and Yarn required for compiling assets.
+   - Includes pre-configured Canvas Rich Content Editor API.

 - SSL support out of the box.
 - Postfix MTA (bound to localhost) to allow sending of email (e.g., password recovery).